-Law Office Dress Code For Men and Women
+Law Firm Dress Code for Men and Women

 As business dress becomes more casual, a written dress code policy is important for any law firm.
 How casual is too casual?
 Of course, it depends on the day's scheduled events, but assuming that your attorneys won't be going to court or conducting depositions or settlement conferences in the office, what are they expected to wear as they work on their caseloads?

 When you're drafting your firm’s dress code, it's important to consider your company culture as well as your geographic location—is your firm in a metropolitan area or is it a rural firm?
 Then set the goals you want to achieve in a written policy.

 Here's a sample law firm dress code that you can modify and tweak to meet the unique needs and personality of your law firm.
 It can also help you out if you're new to the legal industry and need a few guidelines for the proper dress as you head out for job interviews or cross the threshold of your new firm for the first time.

 Law Firm Dress Code Basics

 Above all, you should exercise good taste and common sense when you're selecting appropriate business attire.
 Both casual and business attire should be clean, pressed, and wrinkle-free, without holes or frayed areas.
 Small logos like Polo or Izod are acceptable, but pictures and large splashes of promotional information on shirts or slacks are not.

 Traditional business attire is normally expected when firm personnel are scheduled to meet with clients or visitors.
 It's also a good idea to keep fresh, professional business attire on standby, waiting in a closet, in the event that attorneys and senior administrative personnel must dress for unplanned court appearances, client meetings, and other events.

 Acceptable Clothing for Men